Slamy/CDi_MiSTer/README.md

     * Fixes frequently used Stereo to Mono mixing in games with SFX
     * Might fix weirdly mixed german + english voice in Kether
     * Unmute is still a mystery.
 Not solved in any known CD-i emulator
+* Investigate "Felix the Cat" sound problems
+* Investigate "Plunderball" gameplay being too fast (CPU speed?)
+* Fix hang on audio track stop or change
 * Investigate flicker of graphics in Hotel Mario (CPU speed?)
 * Investigate red bars in Hotel Mario intro
-* Investigate weird glitches at the bottom in "Myst" gameplay when rotating
+* Investigate weird glitches at the bottom in "Myst" gameplay when rotating (CPU speed?)
 * Investigate "Gray border glitch" at the top of "Myst" gameplay (seems to be only one plane)
 * Fix reset behaviour / Core is unstable
 * Add auto start of titles using front panel "Play" button